Knowledge Base Sections ▾

 Example: AI agent with tool calling

-LangChain allows creating agents with tools.
-Qwen3-235B supports native tool calling - agents work reliably, without parsing textual responses.
+LangChain allows you to create agents with tools.
+Kimi K2.6 supports native tool calling — agents work reliably, without parsing text responses.

 from langchain_openai import ChatOpenAI